 Those living with chronic illness face a number of additional burdens as young people.
 Often they are unable to complete their education, unable to take a place in the workforce, fear they will not find a romantic partner or have to watch their peers participate in activities they cannot access.
 Comorbidity between neurological diseases and mental health disorders such as depression and anxiety is common.
 These comorbidities increase disease burden and stigma – issues acknowledged across our membership.

-EFNA are currently conducting a pan-European survey of 18 – 35 year olds living with neurological disorders.
-The survey will explore problems faced by this age group, as well as their feelings around levels of understanding of their disorder and their engagement in advocacy work or patient groups.
+In 2018 EFNA conducted a survey to explore problems faced by this age group, as well as their feelings around levels of understanding of their disorder and their engagement in advocacy work or patient groups.

 In November 2018 EFNA will host a workshop in Brussels specifically for young neurology patients entitled ‘Patient Advocacy in the Digital World’.
 Up to 40 Europeans aged 18-35, living with a wide variety of neurological disorders, will be invited to participate in this two-day event.